Local Parametric Estimation in High Frequency Data: Consistency in a simple model

 \begin{notIID} (estimating volatility) Consider when $\theta_t^* := \sigma_t^2$ (the volatility is thus assumed to follow (\ref{paramito})), and $R_{i,n} := \int_{\tau_{i-1,n}}^{\tau_{i,n}} \sigma_s dW_s$, where $W_t$ is a standard $1$-dimensional Brownian motion.
 In this case, the parameter space is $K := \reels_{*}^{+}$.
 The parametric model assumes $\theta^* := \sigma^2$ and that the distribution of the returns is $R_{i,n} := \sigma \Delta W_{\tau_{i,n}}$, where $\Delta W_{\tau_{i,n}} := W_{\tau_{i,n}} - W_{\tau_{i-1,n}}$ is the increment of the Brownian motion between the $(i-1)$th observation time and the $i$th observation time and $\sigma^2$ is the fixed volatility.
 Under that assumption, the returns are IID.
 Under the time-varying parameter model, $R_{i,n}$ are clearly not necessarily IID, and they are also not necessarily conditionally independent given the whole volatility process $\sigma_t^2$ if there is a leverage effect. \end{notIID}

-\begin{notIID2} (estimating the rate of a Poisson process) Suppose an econometrician observes data on the number of events (such as trades) in an arbitrary asset, and thinks the number of events happening between $0$ and $t$, $N_t$, follows a homogeneous Poisson process with rate $\lambda$.
+\begin{notIID2} (estimating the rate of a Poisson process) Suppose the statistician observes data on the number of events (such as trades) in an arbitrary asset, and thinks the number of events happening between $0$ and $t$, $N_t$, follows a homogeneous Poisson process with rate $\lambda$.
 The parameter rate $\theta_t^* := \lambda_t$ will be assumed to follow (\ref{paramito}), with possibly a null-volatility $\sigma_t^{\theta} = 0$ if the homogeneity assumption turns out to be true.
-Because the econometrician doesn't have access to the raw data, she can't observe directly the exact time of each event.
+Because the econometrician does not have access to the raw data, she can't observe directly the exact time of each event.
 Instead, she only observes the number of events happening on a period (for instance a ten-minute block) $[\tau_{i-1,n}, \tau_{i,n})$, that is $R_{i,n} = N_{\tau_{i,n}}^- - N_{\tau_{i-1,n}}$.
-If the econometrician's assumption of homogeneity is true, the returns are IID.
+If the statistician's assumption of homogeneity is true, the returns are IID.
 In case of heterogeneity, $N_t$ will be a inhomogeneous Poisson process, and the returns $R_{i,n}$ will most likely be neither identically distributed nor independent. \end{notIID2}

 We need to introduce some notation and definitions.
 On a given block $i=1, \cdots, B_n$ the observed returns will be called $R_{i,n}^{1}, \cdots, R_{i,n}^{h_n}$.
 Formally, it means that $R_{i,n}^j := R_{(i-1) h_n + j, n}$ for any $j=1, \cdots, h_n$.
 In analogy with $R_{i,n}^{j}$, we introduce the approximated returns $ \tilde{R}_{i,n}^{1}, \cdots, \tilde{R}_{i,n}^{h_n}$ on the $i$th block.
 We also introduce the corresponding observation times $\tau_{i,n}^{j} := \tau_{(i-1) h_n +j,n}$ for $j=0, \cdots, h_n$.
 Note that $\tau_{i,n}^0 = \tau_{i-1,n}^{h_n}$.
 Finally, for $j=1, \cdots, h_n$ we define the time increment between the $(j-1)$th return and the $j$th return of the $i$th block as $\Delta \tau_{i,n}^j := \tau_{i,n}^j - \tau_{i,n}^{j-1}$.